ottypes/json1/spec.md

 ## A note on order

+Semantically, each phase of the operation is applied in reverse order, from the deepest parts of the document tree to the shallowest parts.
+Consider this operation:

+    [['x', {p:0}, 'y', {r:true}], ['z', {d:0}]]

+The order of operations is:

+1. Remove `doc.x.y`
+2. Pick up `doc.x` into slot 0
+3. Place the contents of slot 0 into `doc.z`.

+This rule is important, because it means:

+- The path to any pick up or remove operations exactly matches the location in the document before the operation is applied.
+It doesn't matter if multiple parts of the operation insert / remove other list indexes.
+- The path to any drop, insert or edit operations exactly matches the location in the document *after* the operation has been applied.

-The pickup phase does a post-order traversal of the tree (items are picked up after traversing the children) and the drop phase does a pre-order traversal (items are dropped before traversing into the children).
-This lets you move an item and move its children at the same time, but you need to pick up an item's children relative to the parent's original location and drop them relative to the parent's new location.
+This lets you (for example) move an item and move its children at the same time, but you need to pick up an item's children relative to the parent's original location and then drop those items relative to the parent's new location.

-For example, given the document `{x: {y: {}}}`, this operation will capitalize the keys (x->X, y->Y):
+So given the document `{x: {y: {}}}`, this operation will capitalize the keys (x->X, y->Y):

 ```
 [